palnov/universal-installer/README.md

-# n8n-universal-installer
+# universal-installer
-Universal Installer n8n on VPS
+Universal Installer of different services on VPS